roryl23/droneOS/README.md

 ## usage

-* `bash install.sh && bash build.sh`
+* Insert your SD card and run: `bash install.sh && bash build.sh`

 ## notes

-* This won't work quite correctly until the real time patch is merged to the mainline Linux kernel:
+* Currently, we're patching the kernel during build.
+  Once the mainline kernel has the realtime patch, we can remove the kernel source patch and compilation.
   * https://wiki.linuxfoundation.org/realtime/start
-  * Currently we're manually patching the kernel

 ## resources